 These actions protect CSU from violating existing land agreements with other parties and act as financial due diligence for any planned financing of proposed projects.

-James Morgan, CAD/GIS Land Record Coordinator, for assistance with site clearances or certificates.
+CAD/GIS Land Record Coordinator in Real Estate Services for assistance with site clearances or certificates.

 Records of Survey are technical, legal map instruments that establish the boundaries of the Board of Trustees’ property and adjacent lands.
 These are helpful tools that visualize the extent of a given campus's ownership and are organized by campus.